nguyensjsu/fa21-172-rvn/Journals/victor.md

 ## Week 1 Adding MySQL 10/31/2021 - 11/07/2021
 NOTE: Reason why the project is named as spring gumball is because the group decided to utilize spring-gumball-v2 as the backbone for the project and not v3 since none of us implemented v3 correctly so it didn't contain a working MySQL.
 So my task for the first week was to figure out how to implement it.

 Worked on getting MySQL to run on our project.
-[MySQL](https://github.com/nguyensjsu/fa21-172-rvn/projects/1#card-72179787)
+Link [MySQL](https://github.com/nguyensjsu/fa21-172-rvn/projects/1#card-72179787) card
 ![images](https://github.com/nguyensjsu/fa21-172-rvn/blob/main/Journals/images/vm1.png)

 ### Challenges: